Understanding the Hunter/Farmer Diet

 In his over 20 years of helping people find the courage and conviction to make lasting health changes, Mark Liponis, M.D., has also seen his fair share of people who struggle.
-The chief medical officer of Canyon Ranch was particularly confounded by his experience with some clients who were not losing weight.
+The Canyon Ranch physician, from 1994 to 2018, was particularly confounded by his experience with some clients who were not losing weight.
 He couldn’t figure out why, despite following the same tenets of weight loss—diet and exercise—that worked for most people, some people just simply couldn’t lose the pounds.
 In fact, some even gained weight while following the common advice to “eat less, exercise more.”

 Eventually, Dr. Liponis came to realize that no single approach to a healthy diet would work for everyone because each of us has our own unique metabolism.
 “There’s a basic misconception that all people should be eating the same way,” Dr. Liponis says.
 “What the research shows is that people really have different results on different dietary strategies, and the best results come when you pick the right strategy for the right person.”
 Some of us do better on a low-carb diet based on proteins and vegetables, while others are healthier when we take a low-fat, grain-based approach to eating, Dr. Liponis says.
 That’s because some of us have the metabolism of hunters and others have the metabolism of farmers.

 In his book, The Hunter/Farmer Diet Solution, Dr. Liponis explains that genetics is largely responsible for the differences in how we respond to food.
 So far scientists have found three genes that help control the way our bodies use carbs and fats, and others are likely waiting to be discovered in our DNA.
 What this means is that our genes determine whether each of us has a Hunter or a Farmer metabolism.